Department of History

 - History of the United States

-- Western Civilizations
+- World Civilizations

 - African American History

-- Modern U.S. History
+- Modern Latin America

-- Emergence of Modern Europe, 1815 to 1914
+- Emergence of Modern Europe

-writing. - The learner will be able to analyze and evaluate historical writing, both primary and secondary, using critical thinking skills.
+The learner will be able to analyze and evaluate historical writing, both primary and secondary, using critical thinking skills.

-- To develop an understanding of the reasons for studying history and of the relationships between the past and the present.
+The learner will develop an understanding of the reasons for studying history and of the relationships between the past and the present.

-- The learner will analyze the sometimes complex cause-and-effect relationships of ideas and events, recognizing also the effects of the accidental and irrational on history
+The learner will analyze the sometimes complex cause-and-effect relationships of ideas and events, recognizing also the effects of the accidental and irrational on history.

 Clayton Museum of Ancient History